Multi-attached persistent volumes

 • hdd-multiattach

-These are by default hidden but can be activated on a per customer basis (by contacting our support) and will allow a volume to be connection to multiple instances.
+These are not available by default but made available upon activation on a per customer basis (by contacting our support) and will allow a volume to attach to more than one instance.

 Important

-There are important considerations relating to data integrity in combination with multi-attach.
+It’s important to consideration data integrity in combination with multi-attach.
 We strongly recommend reading the article in full before proceeding.

-A read only system (for instance an ISO file or DVD) could easily be shared as reading is a non volatile process.
-Writes (which change the data) would, however, depend on exclusive access.
-This is because a drive needs to do things in a serialised manner on the block level.
-If another process (unbeknownst to the first) writes, blocks can become garbled which would then destroy the filesystem on the volume.
+Writes (which change the data) depend on exclusive access.
+This is because a drive needs to do things in a serialized manner on the block level.
+If another process (unbeknownst to the first) writes, blocks can become garbled which would corrupt the filesystem on the volume.

-The instance running the NFS service is file-system-aware and will therefore manage writes within the confines of whats acceptable for the filesystem, mitigating the risk of data corruption.
+The instance running the NFS service is file-system-aware and will manage writes within the confines of whats acceptable for the filesystem, mitigating the risk of the data becoming corrupt.

 Another example of network attached storage is ISCSI.
-This protocol, unlike NFS or SMB/CIFS, is presented to the operating system as a pure block device on which the operating system can, for instance, write its file system.
-SCSI commands will be sent across networking instead of an internal cable in a server.
+This protocol, unlike NFS, SMB and CIFS, presents to the operating system as a pure block device on which the operating system can, for example, write its file system.
+SCSI commands gets sent across the network instead of an internal cable in a server.
 ISCSI is not in and of itself, aware of files or even a filesystem.
-It will simply write (manipulate blocks) according the SCSI instruction it is given.
+It will write (manipulate blocks) according the SCSI instructions received.

-The storage system running ISCSI is not file-system-aware and will therefore manage writes in a file-system-agnostic manner (in ISCSIs case, by SCSI commands), thereby not guaranteeing the write integrity of “whatever is above the SCSI layer”.
+The storage system running ISCSI is not file-system-aware and will manage writes in a file-system-agnostic manner (in the ISCSI case, by SCSI commands), thereby not guaranteeing the write integrity of what is above the SCSI layer.

 Cluster file systems